tiaguinho2009/24SPY-DEV/README.md

 - IGAR RWYs not working fixed.
 - IPPH RWYs HDGs fixed.
 - IZOL RWYs and HDGs fixed.
+- IBTH RWYs corrected.
 - IRFD RWYs corrected.
 - Some fixes Names corrected.
 - And a LOT of other bugs that i don't remember were fixed.

+### Comments
+- This was a BIG update so pls share the website with friends and maybe join our discord server :D
+- A big thanks for Galaxy, for helping me with the database.
+- Thanks for all the BETA Testers!
+- Enjoy the update :D